premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 -------

-23.Assemble a table to hold data on weather monitoring cities having latitude_north,longitude_west and temprature with NO duplicate ID fields are allowed.
+23. Create a table for list of cities on weather monitoring that holds datas of latitude_north,longitude_west and temperature with NO duplicate ID fields.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)